kobiebotha/trickster-arduino/README.md

 * mastercode - Arduino Mega master module

-See the README in each subfolder for details
+See the README in each subfolder for details and code